mit-orcd/container-mod/README.md

 # container-mod

-Workflow to pull containers from public registries and generate modulefiles README for Container Management Script
+**container-mod** streamlines the process of pulling containers from public registries and automatically generating ready-to-use modulefiles.
+It is a versatile tool designed for use by HPC system administrators and group managers to create and manage modules accessible to all HPC users or group members.
+Additionally, regular users can leverage container-mod to create personal modulefiles for their individual workflows, enhancing efficiency and reproducibility in HPC environments.

 ## Overview